PlasmaPower/nano-ring-signatures/README.md

 This is just for messages, not transactions.
 It isn't integrated into the protocol in any way.

-**This is not production ready code and might leak your private key**, as I haven't examined the code or algorithm too carefully.
+**This has not received formal review**.
+While after a quick code review, I'm satisfied that it won't leak your private key, it still might leak your identity if I've implemented it incorrectly.

 ## Generating a ring signature
 ```